Please click below to view a calendar of External research funding opportunities:

 - A rota of eligibility to apply is kept by the Division, in consultation with the research office.
 Each year during May, the research office sends Memo 1, above, to heads of division.
 Applications for University Research Leave should be made in the academic year penultimate to that in which entitlement falls.

-- When agreement is reached in principle about eligibility to apply, the research office sends Memo 2 to the relevant members of staff.
+- When an agreement is reached in principle about eligibility to apply, the research office sends Memo 2 to the relevant members of staff.

 - The candidate then applies for University Research Leave, using the Research Leave Application Form.
 The application is submitted by e-mail to the research office, where it is logged and prepared for transfer to the head of division.
 For each candidate for leave within each division, the research office provides the head of division with the application, a copy of the previous application for research leave, plus the report on the previous period of leave (assuming this was granted and taken).
 The head of division, together with the research coordinator and such other staff as the division deems appropriate, makes an initial assessment of the application.
 This group considers the proposals for leave, both in their own terms and against the track record of the applicant, taking due account also of the teaching programme.